Looking for Change CIC

 Working as a group

-Selecting & preparing to share
+Selecting and preparing to share

-Presenting & Celebrating
+Presenting and Celebrating

-Examples of Photovoice Projects
+Examples of Participatory Photography/photovoice Projects

 • research